 - a.
 Serve on a volunteer basis. - b.
 Serve as a liaison with the College of Health Professions, faculty and administration. - c.
-Attend Student Advisory Council meetings as available.
+Attend Student Advisory Council meetings (if any) as available.
 If unable to attend, he/she may appoint another faculty member to attend in their stead.
 Faculty members, as advisors, do not have voting power on issues brought before the HSASAC. - d.
 Provide direction and advice pertaining to Student Advisory Council activities and issues. - e.
-Be kept apprised of Student Advisory Council issues and activities by their respective officers.
+Be kept apprised of Student Advisory Council issues and activities by the members of HSA SAC leadership team.